Brazil Carbon Market Analysis: Pricing, Retirements & Regulatory Insights

 10 TRANSPORTES DIAMANTE LTDA Transportation & Logistics 2.5K 0.0 6.6K 3

-Natura Cosméticos, a major Brazilian consumer goods and retail operator and largest Brazilian carbon credit retiree in 2025, takes a balanced approach with its portfolio split evenly between REDD+ and renewable energy credits - demonstrating a diversification strategy that addresses both forest protection and clean energy transitions.
+Natura Cosmetics, a major Brazilian consumer goods and retail operator and largest Brazilian carbon credit retiree in 2025, takes a balanced approach with its portfolio split evenly between REDD+ and renewable energy credits - demonstrating a diversification strategy that addresses both forest protection and clean energy transitions.
+The company was the first emerging market business to achieve a VCMI Carbon Integrity Platinum Claim.

 Petrobras, Brazil's energy giant, ranks second, focusing exclusively on forestry and land use projects, with 100% of its purchases going to REDD+ credits.
 This concentration suggests a strategic priority on nature-based solutions, potentially driven by both reputational considerations in addressing oil and gas operations and the competitive pricing of REDD+ credits.